This chapter explains how database processes DDL statements to create objects, DML to modify data, and queries to retrieve data.

-During the optimization stage, Oracle Database must perform a hard parse at least once for every unique DML statement and performs the optimization during this parse.
+During optimization, Oracle Database must perform a hard parse at least once for every unique DML statement and performs the optimization during this parse.

-The database never optimizes DDL unless it includes a DML component such as a subquery that requires optimization.
+The database does not optimize DDL.
+The only exception is when the DDL includes a DML component such as a subquery that requires optimization.

 The row source generator is software that receives the optimal execution plan from the optimizer and produces an iterative execution plan that is usable by the rest of the database.